The History of Coolangatta

 Coolangatta today

 In the early 2000s, a major new initiative began to promote Coolangatta as a luxury travel destination.
-A number of hotels and resorts opened on Marine Parade and other desirable locations, alongside trendy cafes and restaurants and shopping centres catering to upscale shoppers with designer brands.
+A number of hotels and resorts opened on Marine Parade and other desirable locations, alongside trendy cafes and restaurants and shopping Centres catering to upscale shoppers with designer brands.

 An increasing number of international flight carriers are making Coolangatta ever more popular as the gateway to the Gold Coast and a competitive beach and surf destination in its own right.
 Visitors who are interested in learning more about Coolangatta’s rich history during their stay can trace its past on a tour of local heritage sites, including the site of the Coolangatta wreck, St Augustine’s Church, the Jack Evans Porpoise Pool and the Captain Cook Memorial and Lighthouse at Port Danger, on the border with Tweed Heads.